Asymmetry-aware Scalable Locking

-Figure \ref{fig:ch4_kc_cdf} presents the latency Cumulative Distribution Function (CDF) of \design{} when setting the SLO to 70us.
-In the figure, \texttt{Overall} and \texttt{Little} represent the overall and little core's latency.
-A clear boundary can be seen in the overall latency since most operations are finished on big cores.
+Figure \ref{fig:ch4_kc_cdf} presents the latency Cumulative Distribution Function (CDF) of \design{} when setting the SLO to 70$\mu$s. \texttt{Overall} and \texttt{Little} represent the overall and little core's latency.
+A clear boundary can be seen in the overall latency since most operations are executed on big cores.
 Due to the intensive contention, only less than 20\% of operations are executed on little cores and have longer latency.
 There is also a clear boundary in little core's latency.
-About half of the operations have shorter latency (<35us), which is because of the shorter execution time of \texttt{Get} operation.
-As for the longer \texttt{Put} operation (another half), since the reorder window shrinks by half and grows linearly once the latency exceeds the SLO, the probability grows linearly after \textit{Half SLO} (35us).
+About half of the operations have shorter latency (<35$\mu$s) due to the shorter execution time of \texttt{Get}.
+As for the longer \texttt{Put} operation (another half), since the reorder window shrinks by half and grows linearly once the latency exceeds the SLO, the probability also grows linearly after the \textit{Half SLO} (35$\mu$s).